 What legal topics does this content address?
 Link to records in your Legal Issues table using LIST taxonomy codes.
 Be specific โ a guide about responding to an eviction notice should use HO-02-03-00-00, not just the top-level housing code.

-Field slug: list_codes
+Field slug: legal_issues_served

 What language or languages is this content available in?
 If you have separate URLs for different translations, each language version can be its own row, or you can tag one row with multiple languages and use a separate "Spanish URL" field for the alternate link.